|Low EMF Computer|

 - a passive filter blocks the monitor noise from emitting onto the power line.

 - all of which are placed at a distance from the user.

 A tutorial describes in detail how the LCD monitor was modified

 *Tutorial LCD/LED Monitor*

-A note on the tutorial: one can use a low drop-out linear voltage regulator to reduce EMF.
-No cooling fans are required if it's all engineered properly by optimizing the voltage output of the transformer to the load.
+A note on the tutorial: No cooling fans are required if it's all engineered properly by optimizing the voltage output of the transformer.
+The power supply and filter have been improved.
 Even though all monitors are equipped with LEDs, they are pulsed on and off for dimming, thus producing EMF.